15 Things You Should Do When You Find a Burst Pipe

 Shut off the Water

 When water freezes, it expands in volume by about 9 percent.
 And it expands with tremendous force: The pressure inside pipes may go from 40 pounds per square inch to 40,000 psi!
 No pipe can hold that much pressure, so it breaks open.
 The break may occur where the ice forms, but more often, it occurs where water pressure finds a weak spot in the pipe.
 That may be inches or even feet from the frozen area.
+Find the water shutoff valve and turn off the water to prevent more damage.
 You might also need to shut off the electricity as well, depending on where the leaks occurs and how big it is.
-Find out where your water shutoff valve is located.

 Call a Plumber

 Unless you feel comfortable trying to repair a broken pipe on your own, you're probably going to need a plumber at some point.
 You can, however, do several things before calling the plumber that will help reduce the impact of a broken pipe.

 4 / 15